 What is C4SD

-- Describe various components of Communication for Social Development (C4SD);
+- be able to describe the different components of Communication for Social Development (C4SD);

-- Identify substantial elements of the cultural, social, political and economic factors underlying health behavior and behavior change;
+- be able to identify substantial elements of the cultural, social, political and economic factors underlying individual and group behavior change;

-- Analyze behavioral aspects of health problems, the context, target groups and their social environments as well as the target groups' use of various types of media including social media;
+- be able to analyze the context, target groups and their social environments as well as the target groups' use of various types of communication media including social media;

-- Plan Communication for Social Development / Behavior Change Communication (C4SD/BCC) strategies for the health improvement of the targeted population groups.
+- be able to plan Communication for Social Development / Behavior Change Communication (C4SD/BCC) strategic interventions.

 C4SD conceptual framework

-Introduction to some of the most common theories and conceptual frameworks used for C4D, including:
+Introduction to some of the most common theories and conceptual frameworks used for C4SD, including:

 - Socio-Ecological Model (SEM)

-- Use of C4SD to influence policy making within governments (such as population policy, aging policy, reproductive health policy, population and environment policy, etc.)
+- Policy Advocacy: Use of C4SD to influence policy-making within governments (such as population policy, aging policy, reproductive health policy, population and environment policy, etc.)

 Introduction to use of social media for C4SD

-Practicum in use of a communication planning tool to design a C4SD/SBCC Strategy and workplan
+Practicum in use of a communication planning tool to design a C4SD/SBCC Strategy or project

 Our Facilitators and Instructors are practicing C4SD and BCC experts and specialists with solid international and national development experiences working in Asia, Africa, Europe, and North America.
 All of them have worked with Governments, UN agencies, Development Banks, NGOs in various capacities, including management of country programs.